ryanjsalva/blog/_posts/2016-05-15-cordova-dev-environment.md

 Code on your Mac should be accessible to Windows and vice versa so long as Parallels is running.
 You can build from the command line or use Visual Studio's built-in F5 launcher.
 If you want to build from Visual Studio, but deploy to an iOS simulator or device, you'll need to setup a remote build agent.

 In essence, the remote build agent is a light-weight node server that runs on your Mac and listens for builds from Visual Studio.
 When it receives a build request, it marshalls the request to Xcode.
 Upon finishing the build, it can either return the IPA to Visual Studio or deploy it to a Simulator/Device.

+### Celebrate
+You've reached the end of another long blog post.
+Celebrate your victory with another song in the playlist.
+I recommend selecting a classic from the archives, ["F**k and Run" by Liz Phair.][fuck]

 [cordova]: http://cordova.apache.org/
 [parallels]: http://www.parallels.com/